-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank:

-[] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory

-Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
-The examples above are illustrative and do not reflect an exclusive list of what is expected):
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficien cy level by checking one of the four proficiency leve els below.
+If not being rated at this time, leave bla ınk: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, v what has been obse rved that reflects current profi ciency on this indicator?
+The examples above are illu strative and do not reflect an exclusive list of wha t is expected): The examples above are illustrative and do not reflect an exclusive list of what is expected): Enter data here: